Client Architecture¶

 from mcp_fuzzer.client import MCPFuzzerClient

-from mcp_fuzzer.transport.factory import create_transport
+from mcp_fuzzer.transport.catalog import build_driver

 async def fuzz_server():

-transport = create_transport('http', 'http://localhost:8000')
+transport = build_driver('http', 'http://localhost:8000')

 client = MCPFuzzerClient(transport)